MTV Juniori

-MTV Juniori (formerly Subtv Juniori, Sub Juniori, MTV3 Juniori and C More Juniori) is a Finnish television channel targeting children, owned and operated by MTV Oy.
+MTV Juniori (formerly Subtv Juniori, Sub Juniori, MTV3 Juniori and C More Juniori) is a Finnish pay television channel targeting children, owned and operated by MTV Oy.
 It is part of the C More channels package, broadcasting programs and movies for children from 6 am to 8 p.m.
 The channel is available on digital terrestrial, cable, broadband TV and satellite networks.
 Current hosts include Pekka Laukkarinen, Mikko Laine, Laura Haikala, Ella Tarvonen and Isa Hänninen.

 Presenters

 Originally, the channel was hosted by Kana, Janesta (also known as Tea Hiilloste) and Pekka Laukkarinen.
 Kana left at the end of 2010, and in 2011, Aurora Belegu, Mikko Laine and Laura Haikala joined.
 Miitta Sorvali also featured as grandma.
 In 2013, Tea Hiilloste left to focus on children's music and was replaced by Ella Tarvonen.